Lethja/Newth/DJGPP/README.md

 ## Configuring Watt32 for linking with Newth

 Newth on DOS depends on Watt32.
+The `Watt32s` folder is a Git submodule to this library and can be built in place.
-The Watt32s folder should be extracted on symlinked into the directory containing `makefile` so that it looks like so.
+If your development machine doesn't have access to Git, then the Watt32 sources should be extracted on symlinked into the `Watt32s` folder so that it looks like so.

 ```
 DJGPP\makefile
-DJGPP\Watt32s\inc
-DJGPP\Watt32s\lib
+Watt32s\inc
+Watt32s\lib
 ```

 Newth depends on BSD-like networking API, and compiling for DOS is no exception.